US STOCKS-Wall Street ends sharply lower on bank contagion fears

 "This goes a lot further than just a run on SVB or First Republic, it goes to the real impact these interest rate hikes are having on capital and balance sheets," Pursche added.
 "And you're seeing it impact large institutions like Credit Suisse, and that’s got people rattled."

-The S&P Banking index .SPXBK and the KBW Regional Banking index .KRX both registered their largest two-week drop since March 2020, when the COVID-19 pandemic shoved the economy into its steepest and most abrupt recession on record.
+Over the last two weeks, the S&P Banking index .SPXBK and the KBW Regional Banking index .KRX plunged by 4.6% and 5.4%, respectively, their largest two-week drops since March 2020.

-First Republic BankFRC.N plunged after the bank announced it was suspending its dividend, reversing Thursday's surge that was sparked by an unprecedented $30 billion rescue package from large financial institutions.
+First Republic BankFRC.N plunged 32.8% after the bank announced it was suspending its dividend, reversing Thursday's surge which was sparked by an unprecedented $30 billion rescue package from large financial institutions

-First Republic's peers, PacWest Bancorp PACW.O and Western Alliance WAL.N, both ended the session sharply lower.
+Among First Republic's peers, PacWest Bancorp PACW.O fell 19.0% while Western Alliance WAL.N slid 15.1%.

 Investors now turn their gaze to the Federal Reserve's two-day monetary policy meeting next week.